chimalsky/DIS-2019-Website/content/travel.md

 Visa Support Letters will only be provided to participants who have registered and paid for the Conference.
 Should participants withdraw from the conference after the issue of Visa Support Letter the consulate will be notified of the withdrawal accordingly.

 ###Accessibility
-Creativity and Cognition 2019 is committed to providing an inclusive environment and we will do our best to accommodate requests.
+DIS 2019 is committed to providing an inclusive environment and we will do our best to accommodate requests.
 Our modern venues should be fully accessible.
 If you have a concern or require a special request, have a personal care assistant, or just have a question, please contact the General Chairs and we'll answer questions and help where we can.

 ###Child Care
 We suggest attendees who need childcare contact care.com for drop-in daycare services.